 The delivery plan also identifies the likely consents that may be required for each of the proposals.
 This includes: Planning, Listed Building / Conservation Area consents, Highway approvals and tree removals within a Conservation Area.

-Further Planning input is required to confirm our understanding.
+Planning input required to confirm our understanding.